-The Department of Philosophy invites applications for a Visiting Professorship in Russell and the History of Early Analytic Philosophy for 2017-2018.
-McMaster University, which houses the Bertrand Russell Archives and the Bertrand Russell Research Centre, is one of the leading centres for research on Russell’s philosophy.
+The Department of Philosophy invites applications for a Visiting Professorship in Russell and the History of Early Analytic Philosophy for 2018-2019.
+McMaster University houses the Bertrand Russell Archives and the Bertrand Russell Research Centre, and it is one of the leading centres for research on Russell’s philosophy.
+This Visiting Professorship is primarily intended for established scholars whose research would benefit from access to the Bertrand Russell Archives for an extended period.
+However, applications will also be considered from scholars at an earlier stage in their career who have a strong research project that would benefit from access to the archives.

 How to Apply:

-Applicants must submit their application through the University’s electronic portal at www.workingatmcmaster.ca/careers/.
+Applicants must submit their application through the University’s electronic portal at www.workingatmcmaster.ca/careers/ (Job # 18197).
 Please include a CV together with a description of the research you propose to conduct at the Russell Archives.

 Queries should be addressed to Dr. Stefan Sciaraffa, Chair, Department of Philosophy at firstname.lastname@example.org